 |Loaf pan size in inches||Scaling number|

-I do this because once you add the baking powder in with the wet ingredients, it will start its chemical reaction.
-You want as much of this reaction to happen in the oven so that your cake will rise, and be light and fluffy.
+Once you add the baking powder and mix it with the wet ingredients, it will start its chemical reaction.
+You want as much of this reaction to happen in the oven so that your cake will rise and be light and fluffy.

-Let it cool down: it will improve both flavor and texture.
-This cake is great 2 to 3 hours after it has baked, and even better the day after.
+A cooled-down pound cake has a better texture and flavor.
+This cake is excellent 2 to 3 hours after it has baked, and even better the day after.

 Yes, you can.
 But fresh ones keep a better shape and are less messy once you bake them.

 Yes.
 This recipe is suitable for making little lemon blueberry muffins.